chiamp/skill-expression-game-analysis/README.md

 <img src="https://render.githubusercontent.com/render/math?math=s = 1 - \frac{w_r}{w_o} = 1 - \frac{0.18899}{0.42381} = 0.55407">

-The theoretical win rate of the AI agent's strategy was calculated using an algorithm similar to the one mentioned previously; we evaluate the AI agent's current strategy on all possible game states and calculate what its win rate is.
+The theoretical win rate of the AI agent's strategy was calculated using an [algorithm](#explicitly-calculating-skill-score) similar to the one mentioned previously; we evaluate the AI agent's current strategy on all possible game states and calculate what its win rate is.
 These values are denoted by the blue line.

 The empirical win rate of the AI agent's strategy is approximated using game sampling.
-10000 games were played using the AI agent's current strategy and the win rate was approximated by dividing the number of wins by 10000 (the AI agent is not training during these games, and is merely used to evaluate its current strategy).
+10000 games were played using the AI agent's current strategy and the win rate was approximated by dividing the number of wins by 10000 (the AI agent's strategy is locked during this time, and so the AI agent isn't learning during these evaluation games).
 These values are denoted by the orange line.
 For more complex games, calculating the theoretical win rate of the AI agent's strategy would be infeasible, so the only option would be to approximate the win rate using game sampling.
 Therefore we hope to see the empirical win rate closely approximate the theoretical win rate of the AI agent's strategy.

 After 5000 games of training, we evaluate the win rate of the AI agent's current learned strategy as well as the win rate of the random strategy via game sampling.
 The empirical win rate of the AI agent's strategy is 40.84% and the empirical win rate of the random strategy is 18.3% (denoted by the pink line).